Meanderings of an Londoneering Castaway.

 Look Good Naked

 Hello everyone, thanks for tuning in.
 Here it is, the December newsletter of this little unknown website, broadcasting from the heart of London, in England.
 Oops!
-Sbouldnt say the word 'England', it's too politically incorrect.
 I might get this site shut down.
-Anyway, we're so correct here, that this website is available in several different languages, so you dont have to learn English to read it.
-And just as they do in local councils, we will provide a translator for you, and a human rights lawyer, so if you want to sue me, I will probably pick up the bill, and sue myself for damages.
+So if you want to sue me, I will probably pick up the bill, and sue myself for damages.
 Happy now?

 Ok , sorry about that.
 It's the UK government's fault actually.
 Oh no, did I actually say that?
-But they are trying their best to dissolve and dismantle everything traditional that exists in our civilised society, changing it to suit the lowest denominators known to mankind.
+But they are trying their best to dissolve and dismantle everything that exists in our society.
 Surely you dont expect me to just take it on the chin do you?
 You do?
 Oh, alright then....

 Back to business.
 I dont like change.
 Even if it is for the better, I dont like it.
-So when I see change in London, I think, oh, they are just making changes for changes sake, and we have to live with the consequences.
+So when I see change in London, I think, oh, they are just making changes for changes sake, or they are just trying to make a profit out of something and we have to live with the consequences.
 Dammit.
 I'm fed up with seeing work done everywhere, and most of it just ruins London.
 Take this cleaning of buildings: I prefer my London old buildings to be black with the soot of the past, and not sandblasted white to fit the modernist puritanicalisation.
-The soot stains on much of London's architecture is a great part of its character, and it's a shame that the idiot brigade dont understand this.
+The soot stains on much of London's architecture is a great part of its character, and it's a shame that the brigade dont understand this.
 And yet the cleaning goes on.
 And on.

 Ok, I'm not that articulate.
 And I'm very, very tired.
 Time... to.... go.
 Just a few more free newspapers to read before bedtime.
 Oh how I love these free newspapers.